TBD54566975/incubation-tblend/README.md

 npm i https://github.com/TBD54566975/incubation-tblend
 ```

+## Configuration

+See the file `.env.example`

+Create a new file `.env` to set the environment variables as needed or provide them at runtime.

 ## API Docs

 This service provides a Swagger UI and swagger.json.
 After starting the service, open a browser to http://localhost:3000/api/documentation